s-damian/symfony-crud-example/README.md

 * Examples of Article Controllers
 * Example of Article Entity.
 * Basic validations in ```config/validator/validation.yaml``` file.
-* Examples of article templates
+* Examples of Article templates
 * Some basic tests (with PHPUnit)